Kyriosity/read-write/README+/software/README+/design/design_samples.md

 ## Wrapping up

-Developers can select a sample/model good for thinking over a feature or implementing prototypes and tests.
+Developers can select this or that sample/model good enough to think over a feature or implement prototypes and tests.

 However, put them all together on the mental green field of growing application to plan: